June 11, 2021

 The Summit will concentrate on industrial relations, taxation, education and training, finance, technology, and trade.

-Day 2 – International Trade for small business and Women in Business.
+Day 2 – International Trade, technology for small business and Women in Business.

-The event will feature working breakfasts and luncheons on Thursday and Friday with a gala dinner and entertainment on Thursday evening plus a few surprises.
+The event will feature working breakfasts and luncheons on Thursday and Friday with a gala dinner and entertainment on Thursday evening.

 Evolution or revolution, A time for change